Queen's Golden Gaels: Volleyball

-The Queen's Women's Volleyball team won their only OUA Championship in 2011-12 but continue to be a strong program in the OUA.
+The Queen's women's volleyball team won their only OUA Championship in 2011–12.
 Most recently, Arielle Palermo and Caroline Livingston of the Gaels have represented Canada on the Women's National team in the Volleyball Nations League.

-Varsity Clubs - Notes and Results
+Varsity clubs

 Queen's Athletics & Recreation has almost 30 varsity clubs within their sport model.
-These include: Artistic Swimming (M/W), Baseball (M), Cheerleading (M/W), Curling (M/W), Cycling (M/W), Fastpitch (W), Fencing (M/W), Field Hockey (W), Figure Skating (M/W), Golf (M/W), Lacrosse (M/W), Nordic Skiing (M/W), Rugby Club (M), Squash (M/W), Sailing (M/W), Swimming (M/W), Track & Field (M/W), Triathlon (M/W), Ultimate (M/W), Water Polo (M/W) and Wrestling (M/W).
+These include:

 Baseball

-The Queen's Baseball team came back and finally won their first OUA championship in 2022, winning a thriller over the University of Toronto Varsity Blues.
+The Queen's baseball team won their first OUA championship in 2022 against the University of Toronto Varsity Blues.

 Curling

 The men's curling team, in 2010, earned the gold medal at the CIS national championship in Edmonton, Alberta.
-The team led by First Team All-Canadian Jonathan Beuk went 5-1 in Round Robin play before beating the Manitoba Bisons in the semi-final and the UPEI Panthers in the Championship.
+The team led by Jonathan Beuk went 5–1 in Round Robin play before beating the Manitoba Bisons in the semi-final and the UPEI Panthers in the Championship.
 The Gaels qualified for the 2011 World University Games in Erzurum, Turkey where they represented Canada.
 The team finished fifth after losing a tie-breaker match to the Czech Republic.

+Fencing

+The Queen’s Varsity Fencing Club (QFC) is a volunteer- and student-run university varsity club.
+It maintains a safe space for recreational and competitive student-athletes to take part in the sport of fencing.
+QFC provides a positive and supportive environment for fencers to perform to the best of their ability with emphasis on personal development, leadership, scholarship, and competitive opportunity.
+Queen's Men's Fencing Team finished seventh overall at the 2024 Men's OUA Fencing Championship hosted by the University of Ottawa at the EY Centre from March 16-17.
+Queen's Women's Fencing finished in sixth place overall at the 2024 OUA Women's Fencing Championship hosted by the University of Toronto.
+In 2023, the Queen's Women's Fencing Team won the Overall bronze and the Men's Team finished fourth at the OUA Fencing Championships, hosted by Brock University from February 17-19.

 Track and field

 Track and field is reported as the first sport at Queen's University.
-It began in 1873, as competitions held annually to celebrate the Universities inauguration on October 16 and included traditional Scottish competitions such as the caber toss.
+It began in 1873, as competitions held annually to celebrate the university's inauguration on October 16 and included traditional Scottish competitions such as the caber toss.
 These competitions remained major university events into the early 20th century.

-When the CIAU (now U Sports) began, the Queen’s University Track and Field team was one of the only teams to participate in all three athletics sports – indoor track and field, outdoor track and field, and cross-country.
+When the CIAU (now U Sports) began, the Queen's University track and field team was one of the only teams to participate in all three athletics sports – indoor track and field, outdoor track and field, and cross-country.

-In 1963 Rolf Lund was named head coach of the team, marking a turning point in the team’s history.
-Through the late 1960s, 1970s and 1980s, the Queen’s track and field team saw many successful athletes.
-Some notable athletes include Olympian Sheridon Baptiste; Olympian Anne Marie Malone; Olympian Victor Gooding, current school 1500m record holder Bob McCormack; and past head coach and multiple CIS champion Melody Torcalacci.
+In 1963, Rolf Lund was named head coach of the team, marking a turning point in the team's history.
+Through the late 1960s, 1970s and 1980s, the Queen's track and field team saw many successful athletes.
+Some notable athletes include Olympians Sheridon Baptiste, Anne Marie Malone, Victor Gooding, school 1500m record holder Bob McCormack, and past head coach and multiple CIS champion Melody Torcalacci.